-Going forward, it will be necessary to not only ensure that all major emitting countries ratify this agreement but also establish a system with which the fulfillment of the promises made by each country can be reviewed internationally from the perspective of enhancing fairness and effectiveness.
+Going forward, it will be necessary to not only ensure that all major emitting countries ratify this agreement and demonstrate their commitment to the full implementation of the Paris agreement, as was established during COP 22 in Marrakech, but also establish a system with which the fulfillment of the promises made by each country can be reviewed internationally from the perspective of enhancing fairness and effectiveness.
+As was said in the introduction, we regret the US announcement to want to withdraw from the Paris Agreement.
+It is important that the EU, Japan and all other signatories (especially other major economies) stay committed and discuss the implications of the US decision with their business communities as soon as possible.